-When we say shelf life and expiration, we are referring to whether the essential oil still maintains its efficacy and safety.
+When we say shelf life and expiration, we are referring to whether an essential oil maintains its efficacy and safety over the course of time.
 Due to the unique nature of essential oils, they can retain their benefits and preferred composition for long periods, but it depends on the oil and the way that it is stored.

 We know that oxygen, heat, and light (UV rays) can degrade the therapeutic value and composition of essential oils.
 When it comes to heat, chemical reactions accelerate with increasing temperature, doubling after 10 degrees C (50 degrees F).
 This means that essential oils can undergo chemical reactions if they are exposed to high temperatures.